 Private Mortgage Note

-A private mortgage note is a written promise to repay a debt, typically secured by real estate, where the lender is often an individual or a non-institutional entity rather than a traditional bank.
-This note specifies the loan terms, including the principal amount, interest rate, payment schedule, and maturity date.
-For private mortgage lenders and investors, understanding the nature of a private mortgage note is the foundation for all tax and servicing considerations.
-It is the legal instrument dictating income streams (interest), potential capital gains/losses upon sale, and the basis for all required IRS reporting, such as Form 1098 for interest received.
-Accurate documentation and servicing of these notes are paramount for both compliance and investment performance.
+A private mortgage note is a written promise to repay a debt secured by real estate, where the lender is an individual or non-institutional entity rather than a bank.
+The note specifies principal amount, interest rate, payment schedule, and maturity date.
+It is the legal instrument that determines every income stream (interest), capital event (sale or payoff), and reporting obligation (Form 1098) in the investment lifecycle.
+Proper documentation and professional servicing are the foundation of both compliance and long-term investment performance.
+See the critical documents in private note due diligence for what belongs in every note file.

 Seller Financing